 Techniques that are representative of Japanese practice come under three main categories and include those techniques and methods that are uniquely Japanese by virtue of their having been invented in Japan; those techniques that have been refined and developed by Japanese practitioners, and techniques and methods that are more common in Japan than elsewhere.

-Toyohari and the broader discipline of Meridian Therapy is not a disease name therapy.
+Meridian Therapy is not a disease name therapy.
 This means that it doesn't speak to or look to apply acupuncture within a disease name model.
-It seeks only to address any constitutional imbalance and thereby the symptoms that affect the body.

 There is a strong diagnostic framework which relies on information elicited from the 4 diagnoses [looking, listening, asking and palpation].
 Palpation of the pulse and hara (abdomen) and meridians is of great significance.

-Toyohari is a specialty training and is largely a non-insertion tradition of acupuncture, this is why it is an excellent therapy for those who are needle phobic, children and babies, and those highly sensitive patients.
-It works just as well as insertive needle acupuncture.
-Occasionally Toyohari will use insertion techniques, and also includes a range of techniques such as moxibustion, cupping, and microbleeding.
+Meridian Therapy is a separate training and is largely a non-insertion tradition of acupuncture, this is why it is an excellent choice of therapy for those who are needle phobic, children and babies, and those highly sensitive patients.

 Extraordinary Vessel (Ion Pumping Cord) treatments are generally but not always used with the Eight extraordinary vessels.
 The diagnosis is made primarily from presenting signs in the patients pulse and abdomen as well as reactivity in secondary points.
 This kind of technique is considered a Japanese Acupuncture specialisation and as such requires further training.